14 Signs Of Self-Sabotaging Your Relationship & How To Stop

 Image: Shutterstock

 Self-sabotage can happen for a variety of reasons.
 Perhaps you were raised in a complex environment, and it is part of how you live life.
 You do not just wake up one morning and decide to sabotage your relationship.
-Such behavior can be traced back to specific life events or people and this shaped who you are today.
+Such behavior can be traced back to specific life events or people who made you become this way.
+However, don’t wait until the signs that your relationship is over become blatantly obvious.

 Over time, self-defeating habits can become so deeply ingrained that they are almost automatic, which is why it may be hard for you to see them.